 - ScriptReaderPro.com – Offers a myriad of helpful guides and “How To’s” through their useful resources page.
 Sources at https://www.scriptreaderpro.com/screenwriting-resources/ and http://www.scriptreaderpro.com/pitching-a-screenplay/

 - ScottManville.com – He provides an assortment of blog articles that focus on creating and pitching for TV; such as, “Why Your TV or Movie Pitch Will Sell to Producers”.
 Source at https://scottmanville.com/why-your-tv-or-movie-pitch-will-sell-to-producers/

 - WikiHow.com – A “How To” do anything source offers an article “How To Write Movie Scripts” which incorporates a sequence of steps as well as Sample Scripts for reference.
 Source at https://www.wikihow.com/Write-Movie-Scripts

 These are just a few sources to reference and review.
 Many more are available via Google search.

 When you complete your creative project, the second building block should be PROTECTING it prior to exposing your work in the marketplace.
 This important element will be detailed further in an upcoming article.
-CreatorsVault.com provides our IP Registry for Copyright Protection since 2006 with Better Value & More Options.
+Since 2006 CreatorsVault.com provides your IP Registry for Copyright Protection with Better Value & More Options – about 1 penny per day.
 Source at https://www.creatorsvault.com/registration/